The vegan diet in a nutshell: A lifestyle that restricts the consumption and use of foods and products that involve the exploitation of animals.

 So as many already know, we as vegans do not eat meat, dairy, eggs, gelatine, honey or any other animal products.
 We avoid leather and other items of clothing that come from an animal.

-Ranging from a mere lifestyle of just avoiding animal products to the complete exception of physical food; Read on to discover the different types of vegan diet and see which one would suit you best!
+There are various different types of veganism, ranging from a mere lifestyle of just avoiding animal products to the complete exception of physical food.
+Read on to discover the different kinds of vegans and see which one would suit you best!

 The ethical vegan